solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 *) J. Y. Buchanan, Proc.
 Roy.
 Soc., Edinburgh, 13. p.
 431, 1885; also Langenbeck, _Koralleninseln und Korallenriffe_, p.
 32, 1899.
 Buchanan regarded the Dacia Bank as a very _thick_ accumulation of organic remains possibly on a volcanic rock, and this also was the view of Dr. Rothpletz; but the evidence seems inconclusive.
 Perhaps the bank is a volcanic rock (like the emerged Porto Santo Island not very far away) with only a _thin_ layer of coral.
 The dead coral on the top of the plateau is tinged black with manganese; this deposition would hardly have taken place if the coral grew on the summit of a high pillar of purely calcareous remains.

 Amidst all these conflicting opinions, I find that, as in the case of Chalk and many other limestones, an important feature has been overlooked, _viz._, the organic structure of the main mass of the rock.
-My sections of typical lumps of Schlern and Mendola dolomite show them to be made of nummulite shells, i.e., Schlern dolomite is mainly a nummulitic limestone.
+My sections of typical lumps of Schlern and Mendola dolomite show them to be made of nummulite shells, _i.e._, Schlern dolomite is mainly a nummulitic limestone.
 It is almost impossible to detect the shells in the solid rock, so greatly has the latter become crystallized; and it is difficult to make out the nummulitic structure in sections.
 Large and rather thick sections cut from three sides of a cube of rock show the shells in various aspects when held up to the light and examined with hand-lenses magnifying 3 to 10 diameters.
 With patience it is possible to discriminate spiral laminae, alars, marginal cord, _etc._, of large shells.
 Under higher powers also (e.g. 300 diameters), I can now see all these structures with singular clearness.
 I find 2 mm.
 Oc.
 18, — tube drawn out, diaphragms nearly closed — the best combination for the smallest disks.
 What seem like transparent luminous flakes under lower powers and a fair amount of light, will, in dim light, slowly reveal well-defined disk structures.
 Each disk is spirally coiled in one plane, with series of smaller spirals situated at intervals round the larger spiral and in planes vertical to that of the latter.

 Transparent sections of Schlern rock viewed with a lens show a meandrine pattern formed by opaque and clear calcite, recalling some of the "Stromatoporoid" patterns.
-The Mendola rock-sections, on the other hand, are more like those of Carrara marble, i.e., uniformly granular and clear.
+The Mendola rock-sections, on the other hand, are more like those of Carrara marble, _i.e._, uniformly granular and clear.
 The nummulitic structure is to be detected here as in the Schlern material.

 The larger fossils are not common in Schlern dolomite, Mollusca, Echinoderms, Corals (rarely) and Calcareous Algae being found.

 Mojsisovics (_l.c._ p.
 500) writes of "der grossen armuth des ungeschichteten Dolomits an fossilresten," and Rothpletz (1899) of "der eigentlich Schlerndolomit ganz fossilarm" (Zeitsch.
 Deutsch.
 Geol.
 Gesellsch.
 Verhand. p.
 105), but the rock is a mass of fossils* throughout, though for the most part they are only to be recognized with some difficulty.

 *) Prof. Skeats examined thirty-eight sections of Schlern dolomite.
-He found calcareous algae in three, doubtful ditto in five; coral in one, doubtful coral (meandrine pattern) in eleven; mollusc shell in one; echinoderm spine in one; no trace of fossils in seventeen (i.e. 45 per cent.).
+He found calcareous algae in three, doubtful ditto in five; coral in one, doubtful coral (meandrine pattern) in eleven; mollusc shell in one; echinoderm spine in one; no trace of fossils in seventeen (_i.e._ 45 per cent.).
 I think it not improbable that there is nummulitic structure in all, excepting perhaps where algae are massed together.
 Prof. Skeats was unable to find any trace of organisms in a specimen of Mendola dolomite.
 (Q. J. G. S., 1905.)

 The discovery of the mainly nummulitic nature of Schlern dolomite will not finally solve the complicated problems concerning the character of the formation and its stratigraphical relations, but may throw fresh light on the subject.